eip-home/eip-headers/draft-eip-headers-definitions.md

 The EIP header could be carried in different ways inside the IPv6 Header:
 1) EIP Option for Hop-by-Hop Extension Header; 2) EIP TLV for Segment Routing Header

-It has to be decided if only one of the two mechanisms will be selected or if it will be deemed useful to specify both mechanisms.
+It has to be decided if only one of the two mechanisms will be selected or if it will be deemed useful to specify and support both mechanisms.

 # Benefits of a common EIP header for multiple use cases.